Mosqlimate-project/Data-platform/mkdocs/docs/datastore/GET/climate.md

 ## [Climate time series](https://api.mosqlimate.org/api/docs#/datastore/datastore_api_get_copernicus_brasil)
 Through this API endpoint, you can fetch several climate variables that have been extracted for all brazilian municipalities from the satellite-based [reanalysis data provided by Copernicus ERA5](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-land?tab=overview).

 These series are on a daily timescale.
+Details about how the satellite data are processed and aggregated at municipality level are available [here](https://github.com/AlertaDengue/satellite-weather-downloader).

 ## Parameters Table
 ### Input